 The gamma value also deserves credit.
 Gamma is a way of measuring how bright an image appears, and most media aims for a value of 2.2.
 The Dell does that out of the box, so images and movies look as they’re meant to.
 That leads to minimal loss of detail in dark scenes and complex scenes.

-While the Dell Ultrasharp U3818DW scores well in many tests, it’s missing two features that gamers love – a high refresh rate, and FreeSync support.
-The LG 38UC99-W also lacks a high refresh rate, but it does support FreeSync, which gives it an edge in gaming.
+While the Dell Ultrasharp U3818DW scores well in many tests, it’s missing two features that gamers love: A high refresh rate and FreeSync support.
+The LG 38UC99-W also lacks a high refresh rate, but it does support FreeSync, which gives it a slight edge in gaming.